shashwatak/satellite-js/README.md

 functions to key:value objects.
 This reduces the complexity of functions that require 50+ parameters, and doesn't require the parameters to be placed in the exact order.

+Special thanks to [ezze](https://github.com/ezze), for modernizing the code and greatly improving usability =)

 **Start Here:**

 - [TS Kelso's Columns for Satellite Times](http://celestrak.com/columns/), Orbital Propagation Parts I and II a must!